qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/00_intro.rst

 Python Plugins
 ==============

-Quantum GIS allows enhancement of its functionality using plugins.
+QGIS allows enhancement of its functionality using plugins.
 This was originally possible only with C++ language.
 With the addition of Python support to QGIS, it is also possible to use plugins written in Python.
 Great advantages over C++ plugins is the simplicity of distribution (no